 The exclusive club features two superb golf courses: the Championship Course and the Centenary Course.

-Facilities includes an 18 hole Championship Course, two golf practice areas, an indoor golf studio, 18 tennis courts, two bowling greens, two croquet lawns, two squash courts, a Fitness Centre as well as an elegant Clubhouse.
+Facilities includes the18 and 9 hole courses, two golf practice areas, an indoor golf studio, 18 tennis courts, two bowling greens, two croquet lawns, two squash courts, a Fitness Centre as well as an elegant Clubhouse.

 Both the Men’s and the Women’s Australian Opens, PGA and Amateur Championships were hosted at the The Royal Sydney.